kammitama5/kammitama5.github.io/_posts/2022-05-20-Friday-May-20th.md

 and I also spent part of the evening writing with a group in New York City, which I hadn't done for quite a while, and was thankful for.
 - I also caught up with a New York researcher mentor and friend (she's amazing and I love her insights!), had some other logistics meetings for some organizational stuff, and attended an audio "sesh" for our open-source summer intern group on Discord.
+- One of the compliments I got from my mentor this week was that I think like a mathematician in terms of my ability to accept abstraction.
+I am very pleased by this!
+The second was that I (apparently) work very hard.
+These were two compliments / abilities I did not know about myself, so I'm grateful.
+I'm so grateful for all of the support and this week has been fulfilling and therapeutic for me.
 - It's been a mind-blowingly fun week, and I can't imagine how the time passed by so quickly.

 ## Upcoming